mehulagg/gitlab/doc/development/fe_guide/vue.md

 property is changed elsewhere.

-Knowing about this difference between `props` and `provide/inject`, it is recommended to limit the latter in the following cases:
+Knowing about this difference between `props` and `provide/inject`, it is recommended to limit the latter to the following cases:

 - passing static properties that are not changed over time.
 For example, paths, constant objects, etc.
 - passing properties that are used purely to set up a component initially but should not change the